MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

 Linked tickets contain changes that all need to be committed together to work successfully.
 With only some of the changes committed the repositories are considered "out of sync", with some of the test suites likely to fail as the api between the codebases is broken.
+For this reason, where possible, all parts of a linked ticket should be committed on the same day to avoid nightly tests failing.

 :ref:`Multi-repository <multirepo>` changes are nested, and the different branches will need approaching in the correct order.
 The UM and LFRIc are the key places where